Point mutation: Causes

 Point mutations usually take place during DNA replication.
 DNA replication occurs when one double-stranded DNA molecule creates two single strands of DNA, each of which is a template for the creation of the complementary strand.
 A single point mutation can change the whole DNA sequence.
 Changing one purine or pyrimidine may change the amino acid that the nucleotides code for.

 Point mutations may arise from spontaneous mutations that occur during DNA replication.
 The rate of mutation may be increased by mutagens.
 Mutagens can be physical, such as radiation from UV rays, X-rays or extreme heat, or chemical (molecules that misplace base pairs or disrupt the helical shape of DNA).
 Mutagens associated with cancers are often studied to learn about cancer and its prevention.

 There are multiple ways for point mutations to occur.
-First, ultraviolet (UV) light and higher-frequency light are capable of ionizing electrons, which in turn can affect DNA.
+First, ultraviolet (UV) light and higher-frequency light have ionizing capability, which in turn can affect DNA.
 Reactive oxygen molecules with free radicals, which are a byproduct of cellular metabolism, can also be very harmful to DNA.
-These reactants can lead to both single-stranded DNA breaks and double-stranded DNA breaks.
+These reactants can lead to both single-stranded and double-stranded DNA breaks.
 Third, bonds in DNA eventually degrade, which creates another problem to keep the integrity of DNA to a high standard.
 There can also be replication errors that lead to substitution, insertion, or deletion mutations.